DuyguKeskek/mirca.github.io/_posts/2016-04-23-gsoc-astropy-week-one.md

 See my working in progress pull request <a href="https://github.com/astropy/astropy/pull/4760">#4760</a> for further details.

 <p style='text-align: justify;'>
-But then, while writing this class and some examples, I discovered that Astropy fittings does not support masked arrays as input.
-So, I'm thinking on submitting a PR for that.
-Definitely, doing this, I'll continue to learn more about Astropy fittings and models better, which is surely going to help me in design a robust API for my GSoC project.
+But then, while writing this class and some examples, I discovered that Astropy fittings do not support masked arrays as input.
+So, I'm thinking on submitting an PR for that.
+Definitely, doing this, I'll continue to learn more about Astropy fittings and models, which surely is going to help me in design a robust API for my GSoC project.
 </p>

 <p style='text-align: justify;'>